-The PYP has identified three strands under language: oral language, visual language and written language (Language Scope and Sequence 2018).
+The PYP has identified four strands under language: Oral Language - Listening and speaking, Visual Language - Viewing and Presenting, Written Language - Reading, and Written Language - Writing (Language Scope and Sequence 2018).
 Each of these is an integral component of language learning and is studied throughout the curriculum.